Shubhamsharma1101/TEMPSENS/README.md

   <BR>

-  If all the instructions are followed carefully and step by step as shown in the link then you should be able to detect your readings for the sensor.
+  If all the instructions are followed carefully and step by step as shown in the link then you should be able to detect your readings for the sensor.<BR>

+Then I rubbed my hand and covered the sensor with my fingers and it was showing change in temperature.Also on blowing air from the mouth it shows a change in the readings.